Overnight crash snarls traffic on Route 42 in Bellmawr during morning rush

 That person was rushed to Cooper University Hospital with critical injuries.

-That part of the highway remained shut down for the investigation as rush hour began and traffic began to build.
+That part of the highway was shut down for the investigation as rush hour began and traffic began to build.

 Drivers were able to exit and quickly return to the highway.
 Still, even that brief detour led to a major traffic jam.